Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: Simulation Results and Analysis

 \subsection{System Resilience under Catastrophic Node Failure}

 To evaluate the survivability of the proposed framework, we analyze the system performance following a random node failure at $t=100$.
 A fundamental advantage of TAG-MAPPO is its inherent capability to handle dynamic changes in the agent population.
 Unlike conventional MARL architectures such as QMIX, which rely on a centralized mixing network with fixed input dimensions, our framework leverages the permutation-invariant nature of graph-based feature aggregation.

-In a QMIX-based system, the loss of a node at $t=100$ leads to a structural mismatch in the mixing layer, making it unsuitable for resilience tests without manual reconfiguration.
+In a QMIX-based system, the loss of a node at $t=100$ leads to a structural mismatch in the mixing layer, which makes it unsuitable for resilience tests without manual reconfiguration.
 In contrast, TAG-MAPPO processes the network as a graph of relational entities, allowing the surviving UAVs to maintain stable coordination even when a vertex is abruptly removed.
-This flexibility is visualized in Figure \ref{fig:resilience_plots}, where we focus on the comparative analysis between TAG-MAPPO and the G-MAPPO baseline.
+This flexibility and the subsequent recovery process are visualized in Fig.~\ref{fig:resilience_plots}.